-If we feel that children may be being abused through exploitation, we will consult in the normal way with the relevant local authority social care team to seek advice.
-In Telford & Wrekin we will consider whether the incident follows a CSE care and support Pathway.
-The concerns will be followed through sensitively and appropriately with fellow professionals and the CSE referral form will be completed.
+If we feel that children may be being abused through exploitation, we will consult in the normal way with the relevant local authority social care team to seek advice through consultation.
+In Telford & Wrekin we will consider whether the incident follows a CE care and support Pathway.
+The concerns will be followed through sensitively and appropriately with fellow professionals and the CE referral form will be completed.
 In relation to the CATE Risk Panels, where concerns are expressed around a child attending our setting, we will ensure attendance whenever possible as part of the established multi-agency process.
-Alongside this, we have taken the same steps and made all staff aware of the TWSP A guide for professionals CATE leaflet.
-Due to the high number of reports in our borough, we will be particularly alert to the CSE and CCE.
+Alongside this, we have taken the same steps and made all staff aware of the TWSP, A guide for professionals CATE leaflet.
+Due to the high number of reports in our borough, we will be particularly alert to CSE and CCE.

-We will make parents and carers, and children and young people aware of the relevant TWSP CATE leaflets.
-We will provide them with information on CEOP the Child Exploitation and Online Protection command.
+We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
+We will provide them with information on CEOP, the Child Exploitation and Online Protection command.
 Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online.

 We will take a proactive approach to minimising the risk of all types of exploitation.
-We will engage with lived experience work from the St. Giles Trust and other partners to benefit the whole-Academy community, including staff, children and parents.
-All staff will receive annual training updates on child exploitation.
+We will engage with lived experience work from the St. Giles Trust and other partners to benefit the whole-school/college community, including staff, children and parents.
+All staff will receive training and updates on child exploitation.

-As a primary school/junior school/secondary Academy/training provider our curriculum includes a programme of appropriate CCE and CSE awareness raising sessions for pupils.
+As a primary school, our curriculum includes a programme of appropriate exploitation awareness, especially CSE raising awareness.

-The Head of School and DSL will exchange any relevant information with local partners in relation to exploitation as required to enable all professionals to react, monitor and protect children.
+The Head of School (DSL) /deputy DSL will exchange any relevant information with local partners in relation to exploitation as required to enable all professionals to react, monitor and protect children.
+As a primary school the DSL or deputy DSL attend a termly exploitation briefing with the police and Telford and Wrekin Council.

-The DSL will work with one of their deputies to focus on child exploitation and provide any required information to partners.
-This deputy DSL will be known to parents and children.
+The DSL will work with one of their deputies to focus on child exploitation, especially CSE and provide any required information to partners.

-We record all concerns about a child's welfare, including those relating to exploitation.
-We detail what the concerns are, what action was taken and what follow is needed.
-The DSL will review all recorded concerns regularly to ensure all concerns are recorded.
+We record all concerns about a child's welfare, including those relating to exploitation, especially CSE.
+We detail what the concerns are, what action was taken and what follow up is needed.
+The DSL will review all recorded safeguarding concerns, especially those pertaining CCE and CSE, as a minimum every six months to ensure all concerns are routinely recorded and shared with partner agencies.

-We will carry out an annual review to consider the adequacy of our site security provision, including monitoring and recording any unauthorised access, to ensure that our pupils are protected from potential perpetrators of child exploitation while at Academy.
+We will carry out an annual review to consider the adequacy of our site security provision, including monitoring and recording any unauthorised access to our site, to ensure that our pupils are protected from potential perpetrators of child exploitation, especially CSE while at school/college.
 Any concerns will be shared as required with the police and/or Family Connect.
+Our site security audit findings will be used to update and review our site security risk assessment.